Take a look at our Planetary codes.

 - Handicapped parking is available for those with the appropriate authorized handicap parking sticker.

-- Children 12 and under are free, but must be accompanied by a ticket-holding adult at all times.
+- Children 12 and under get FREE entry when accompanied by a ticket-holding adult at all times.

 - There is no guard watching your kids in the river.
 Please watch your children carefully.

 - Smoking is not allowed inside the Wildflower Pavilion.
-Wander over an uninhabited spot to smoke and put your butt in your pocket.
+Wander outside to an uninhabited spot to smoke and put your butt in your pocket.
 Please.

 - No dogs on the ranch or in parking lots.
 For their sake, if you leave your dog in your car in the parking lot, we will call Animal Control and safely remove your dog from the car by whatever means necessary.